best-training-management-software-systems

 Along with these features, you can also leverage an employee training checklist to help design a dynamic, scalable training process to amplify your training management programme.

 Now that we know the fundamentals for award-winning training management, let's delve into the top ten best software providers.
+We'll specifically assess them based on those key features we just saw.

 1. 360Learning

-360Learning is a comprehensive learning platform that combines the features of an LMS, LXP, and Academies to upskill your employees through collaborative learning.
+360Learning is a comprehensive learning platform that combines the features of an LMS, LXP, and academies to upskill your employees through collaborative learning.

 Pros: Instructor-led training and virtual training scheduling automation; user provisioning and integrations; smart enrollment; ecosystem management including self-registration; scheduled reporting and custom dashboards